sleepy-cat-1/mc499999999999932039411/README.md

 # daily ip
-mc 1.5.2 you can now download mc 1.5.2 the server will be up eventually dec 15 wss://nf38dna9s--lunarrbro.repl.co/ sorry for long wait<br>
+due to hosting issues the server will be rolled back a bit im not sure how much but the server might work or it might not im not sure. mc 1.5.2 you can now download mc 1.5.2 the server will be up eventually <br>
+dec 15 wss://nf38dna9s--lunarrbro.repl.co/ sorry for long wait<br>
 dec 14. offline i no joke forogot to turn on my pc<br>
 dec 13. offline due to  replit errors + hostings app offline<br>